MicrosoftDocs/azure-docs/articles/iot-central/howto-create-application.md

 ## Region

-Only in paid applications.
+This is only for Pay-As-You-Go applications.

-Choose the region where you’d like to create your Azure IoT Central Application.
-Typically, you should choose the region that is closest physically to your devices to get optimal performance.
+Choose the region where you’d like to create your application.
+Typically, you should choose the region that is physically closest to your devices to get optimal performance.

 To learn more, see [Azure regions](https://docs.microsoft.com/azure/guides/developer/azure-developer-guide#azure-regions).